Henry Herbert, 9th Earl of Pembroke

-Lt.-Gen. Henry Herbert, 9th Earl of Pembroke, 6th Earl of Montgomery (29 January 1693 – 9 January 1749) was an English peer and courtier.
+Lieutenant-General Henry Herbert, 9th Earl of Pembroke, 6th Earl of Montgomery, (29 January 1693 – 9 January 1749) was an English peer and courtier.
 He was the heir and eldest son of Thomas Herbert, 8th Earl of Pembroke and his first wife Margaret Sawyer.
 He was styled Lord Herbert from birth until he inherited his father's earldoms of Pembroke and Montgomery in 1733.
 He also became Lord of the bedchamber to King George II of the House of Hanover.